 Services Wenzel + Wenzel: Tendering, Award of contracts, Site Supervision

-Owner: Deutsche Schillergesellschaft e.V., Marbach a.
+Client: Deutsche Schillergesellschaft e.V., Marbach a.
 N.

 Design: David Chipperfield Architects, Berlin

-- Period of performance: 2003 – 2006
+period of performance: 2003 – 2006

-© David Chipperfield Architects, Berlin
+Text © David Chipperfield Architects, Berlin